John Mearsheimer: Career

+Awards and honors

-Mearsheimer's books include Conventional Deterrence (1983), which won the Edgar S. Furniss Jr. Book Award from the from Mershon Center for International Security Studies; Nuclear Deterrence: Ethics and Strategy (co-editor, 1985); Liddell Hart and the Weight of History (1988); The Tragedy of Great Power Politics (2001), which won the Lepgold Book Prize; The Israel Lobby and U.S. Foreign Policy (2007), a New York Times Best Seller; and Why Leaders Lie: The Truth About Lying in International Politics (2011).
+Mearsheimer's books include Conventional Deterrence (1983), which received the Edgar S. Furniss Jr. Book Award from the Mershon Center for International Security Studies; Nuclear Deterrence: Ethics and Strategy (co-editor, 1985); Liddell Hart and the Weight of History (1988); The Tragedy of Great Power Politics (2001), which won the Lepgold Book Prize; The Israel Lobby and U.S. Foreign Policy (2007), a New York Times Best Seller; and Why Leaders Lie: The Truth About Lying in International Politics (2011).
 Mearsheimer's work has been translated into numerous languages, including Chinese, Greek, Portuguese, Arabic, Indonesian, Polish, Spanish, and Turkish.

 His articles have appeared in academic journals like International Security and popular magazines like the London Review of Books.
 He has written op-ed pieces for the New York Times, the Los Angeles Times, and the Chicago Tribune.

 Mearsheimer has won several teaching awards.
 He received a grant from the American Philosophical Society in 1984 and was a George Kistiakowsky scholar at the American Academy of Arts and Sciences from 1986 to 1987.
 He received the Clark Award for Distinguished Teaching when he was a graduate student at Cornell in 1977, and he won the Quantrell Award for Excellence in Undergraduate Teaching at the University of Chicago in 1985; Morris Abrams Award in International Relations, 1980; in addition, he was selected as a Phi Beta Kappa Visiting Scholar for the 1993–1994 academic year.
 In that capacity, he gave a series of talks at eight colleges and universities.
 During the 1998–1999 academic year, he was the Whitney H. Shepardson Fellow at the Council on Foreign Relations in New York City.

-In 2003, he was elected to the American Academy of Arts and Sciences.
+In 2003, Mearsheimer was elected as a member of the American Academy of Arts and Sciences.
 He is the recipient of the American Political Science Association's 2020 James Madison Award, which is presented every three years to an American political scientist who has made distinguished scholarly contributions.
 The Award Committee noted that Mearsheimer is "one of the most cited International Relations scholars in the discipline, but his works are read well beyond the academy as well."
 Mearsheimer has been listed as a noteworthy political scientist by Marquis Who's Who and Encyclopædia Britannica describes him as a "a prominent American scholar of international relations best known for his theory of offensive realism".
 A 2017 survey of US international relations faculty ranks him third among "scholars whose work has had the greatest influence on the field of International Relations in the past 20 years."

-Work
+Research and major publications

 Mearsheimer popularized the term rollback to describe the geopolitical strategy of inciting unrest in a rival country while supporting government change covertly or overtly.